By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Often I find clients are unable to tell me anything good about themselves.
 They have been so concerned about sounding conceited they have been cruel to themselves.

-Taking good care of you is not being selfish.
+Taking good care of yourself is not being selfish.
 Giving yourself credit for things well done does not make you conceited.
 Failure to recognize and give yourself credit for things well done is a form of false modesty and is detrimental to your self-esteem.

 I ask them what would a friend say about you.
 What would they say was your best quality?
 What do they like about you?
-If you don’t know, ask that friend and while you are at it share with them the things you like about them.
+If you don’t know, ask that friend, and while you are at it share with them the things you like about them.

-In parenting class one exercise we have used is to have each client sit in the center of the circle and as we go around the circle have each person tell them one thing they really like about that client.
+In parenting class, one exercise we have used is to have each client sit in the center of the circle and as we go around the circle have each person tell them one thing they really like about that client.
 People often hear positive comments from their peers that they have never heard before.
 We often think good things about our friends but fail to tell them.

 Tell yourself what you value about you.
 If you can’t make a list right off then make that a project to work on this year.
 Find the true value inside you.